-While some enterprise organizations are just beginning to dabble in AI solutions, the most innovative and future-focused among them are already adopting and executing Conversational AI solutions to transform several facets of their business.
+While some enterprise organizations are just beginning to dabble in AI solutions, the most innovative and future-focused among them are already adopting and executing Generative Conversational AI solutions to transform several facets of their business.

 Visionary C-Suite and senior-level executives are making connections between technology and business that others have yet to discover.
 The result: Conversational Enterprise.

 A Conversational Enterprise is an organization that integrates Generative Conversational AI into their internal and external workflows.
 They use bots to interface with their customers, employees and the world, which results in more seamless and straightforward conversations — and better business all around.

 While this definition is simple enough to understand, leading your organization into this customer-centric, operationally efficient future requires foresight and vision.
 CMOs, CSOs, CDOs, VPs of Digital, and other senior leaders can learn three important things from the forward-thinking executives that are carving the path today.

 AI Can Be Used to Improve Organizational Efficiency

 Generative Conversational AI is all about data — but a Conversational Enterprise knows how to put that data to the best use.

 Generative Conversational AI platforms equipped with machine learning tools can analyze large packets of unstructured data to identify key motivations of customers or employees based on how they are engaging with the system.